 5. All other applicants

 This will be measured in a straight line from the address point of the child’s home, as set by Ordnance Survey, to the nominated gate.

 If there is oversubscription in any of the above criteria priority will be given on the basis of nearness to school measured in a straight line from the address point of the pupil’s house, as set by Ordnance Survey, to the nominated gate.
 The child’s home address excludes any business, relative’s or childminder’s address and must be the child’s normal place of residence.
 In the case of shared custody it is the address where the child spends most of the time.
 All distances will be measured by the computerised Geographical Information System maintained by Surrey’s Admissions and Transport team.
 Any offer of a place on the basis of address is conditional on the child being resident at the address provided.

 The address to be used for the initial allocation of places to Reception will be the child’s address at the closing date for application.
 Changes of address may be considered in accordance with Surrey’s Co-ordinated Schemes if there are exceptional reasons behind the change, such as if a family has just moved to the area.
 The address to be used for waiting lists, after the initial allocation, will be the child’s current address.
 Any offer is conditional upon the child living at the appropriate address on the relevant date.
 Parents have an obligation to notify the school of any change of address.

 Where two applicants live equidistant and share priority for a place we will apply a random allocation to determine which child would receive priority.
 In the case of multiple births where children are ranked consecutively in their order of priority for a place and there are not sufficient vacancies remaining for each of them, wherever it is logistically possible, each child will be offered a place.
-Where it is not logistically possible to offer each child a place the child(ren) to be offered the last remaining place(s) will be determined by the drawing of lots.
+Where it is not logistically possible to offer each child a place the child(ren) to be offered the last remaining place(s) will be determined by each child’s rank position.

 Out of Year Group Requests